IVF Process Timeline: Your Step-by-Step Guide

 • Day 3-14: Monitoring appointments and assessments.

-• Day 14: Around this time, you’ll probably take a trigger shot (which stimulates the release of eggs).
+• Day 14: Around this time, you’ll probably take a trigger shot (which stimulates the eggs to mature prior to retrieval

 • Day 17: You’ll be told whether fertilization has been a success.